 In a medium saucepan, bring water and chopped strawberries to a boil.
 Lower the heat and bring to a simmer for 15 minutes.
 Remove from heat.

-Use a fine mesh sieve to remove the solids and fruit pulp as you strain the hot liquid into a bowl or jar.
-(You can save the strawberries to muddle in cocktails or enjoy over yogurt or oatmeal for breakfast.)
+Use a fine mesh sieve * to remove the solids and fruit pulp as you strain the hot liquid into a bowl or jar.
+While still warm, stir in sugar until dissolved.
+Let cool to room temperature.

-Uses for Strawberry Simple Syrup
+Other uses for Strawberry Simple Syrup

-There are so many ways to use this delectable fruit syrup!
+Beyond drinks, there are so many ways to use this delectable fruit syrup!
 Here are a few ideas:

 - Pour it over vanilla ice cream or other desserts like angel food cake.